airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 To create a buffer, you need to either reserve static or dynamic storage.
 Static storage is what we have talked about so far, storage locations declared using `.long` or `.byte` directives.
-Dynamic storage will be discussed in [???](#dynamicmemory).
-There are problems, though, with declaring buffers using `.byte.byte`.
+Dynamic storage will be discussed in [Getting More Memory](#getting-more-memory).
+There are problems, though,
+with declaring buffers using `.byte`.
 First, it is tedious to type.
 You would have to type 500 numbers after the `.byte` declaration, and they wouldn\'t be used for anything but to take up space.
 Second, it uses up space in the executable.
 In the examples we\'ve used so far, it doesn\'t use up too much, but that can change in larger programs.
 If you want 500 bytes you have to type in 500 numbers and it wastes 500 bytes in the executable.
 There is a solution to both of these.
-So far, we have discussed two program sections, the `.text.text` and the `.data.data` sections.
-There is another section called the `.bss.bss`.
+So far, we have discussed two program sections, the `.text` and the `.data` sections.
+There is another section called the `.bss`.
 This section is like the data section, except that it doesn\'t take up space in the executable.
 This section can reserve storage, but it can\'t initialize it.
 In the `.data` section, you could reserve storage and set it to an